ZephyrCarter/troop223.github.io/index.md

 <hr>

-<h5> A Scout Handbook is a special book that is very imortant to scouts, as it holds a scouts scedule, advancement log, and Tools to help the Scout advance.</h5>
+<h5> A Scout Handbook is a special book that is very imortant to scouts, as it holds a scouts scedule, advancement log, and Tools to help the Scout advance.

-But what does it contain?
+But what does it contain?</h5>

 <hr>